roytang/blog/content/notes/2015/02/571491643573997570/index.md

   url: https://twitter.com/roytang/statuses/571491643573997570/
 ---

-RT [@professorben](https://twitter.com/professorben/): Be yourself.
+Be yourself.
 Unless you suck.
 Then, become awesome instead.